A domain wall bound on anti-de Sitter vacua: The bound beyond classical flux vacua

 When the $NS5'$-brane pinches at $\psi=0$ the action collapses to that of a $D3$-brane since $4\pi^2g_sT_{{NS5}}=T_{D3}$.
 Recall that in an imaginary-self-dual flux background the constant terms in the DBI and WZ piece of a mobile $D3$-brane cancel as in the above expression; for anti-$D3$-branes, instead, they add up.
 Let us also note that the scalar potential in \cite{Kachru:2002gs} is explicitly derived for the case in which the involved 3-cycles are the $A$- and $B$-cycles in a local Klebanov-Strassler throat, but similar expressions exist for other geometries and other branes \cite{Gautason:2015tla}.
 The potential and its various minima at $\psi=k\pi$ with $k\in \mathbb{Z}$ are shown in Figure \ref{fig:potential}.

 The potential is characterized only by one scale, set by the prefactor $T_{NS5} R_0^2$, which determines all other scales.
-Therefore, $\psi$ has a mass scale set by the $NS5$ domain wall tension and is hence light enough that it should be included into the EFT.\footnote{To get the actual mass of $\psi$ in the vacuum one has to check the normalization of the kinetic term of $\psi$, which is not canonical; see \cite{Shiu:2022oti} for more details. } Integrating it in has far reaching consequences.
+On dimensional grounds $\psi$ has a mass scale set by the $NS5$ domain wall tension divided by $R_0$; on top of that, one should also check the normalization of the kinetic term of $\psi$, which is not canonical; see \cite{Shiu:2022oti} for more details.
+However, by expanding the potential \eqref{eq:Vkpv} around $\psi=0$ one finds that $V \sim \mathcal{O}(\psi^4)$ and thus $\psi$ is actually massless on the vacuum.
+Integrating it in has far reaching consequences.

 This $NS5$ domain wall interpolates between supersymmetric Minkowski minima of the type constructed in \cite{Giddings:2001yu}.\footnote{Our arguments rest on certain simplifying assumptions, such that the 5-branes to be considered will be probes in an asymptotically flat background.
 We believe this can be justified in the explicit AdS vacua of \cite{Demirtas:2021nlu,McAllister:2024lnt}, whose cosmological constant is parametrically small in magnitude.} The on-shell action of a flow between two such vacua is given by \cite{Kachru:2002gs}